All interview sections (the parts marked as quotes) were recorded by Kurrgan.

 The proverbial sandbox extends far beyond individualistic player expression; Instead, it is part of Unreal Tournament’s identity to the point where even different gameplay modes can become specialisations for certain players.

 One specialisation doesn’t even revolve around killing other players at all, it rather centres its focus on running through a map as fast as possible.
 Bunnytrack maps are parcours courses which require the player to master the game’s movement mechanics for them to optimise their times and run through a map as fast as they can.
-While Unreal’s movement may seem simple when compared to the bunnyhopping and rocket jumping of Quake at first, it is worth looking into deeper as experienced players will recognize a noob in seconds based on movement alone.
-Bunnytrack maps may be a great place to start learning the ins and outs of Unreal Tournaments movement mechanics!

 I think one thing that deepened this relationship between the game and the players, was that the collaboration between the developers and the community was a fundamental concept for its development from day one, which meant that skins, weapon models, cosmetics, maps, music, anything that can be created, was in a large part created by the community, with the potential for digital items to be sold through a marketplace to support them, similar to how various Valve games handle their own game monetisation.
-The difference with Unreal Tournament 4 is that the entire game was shaped through community efforts along the way, and this was obvious when continuously playing the game, or when picking it up again after an extended break.
-I remember the Enforcer and Bio-Rifle changed shape completely for instance, features being adjusted, removed or added and maps continuously getting polished.
-Then development suddenly stopped.

 Fortnite, Unreal and Epic #

 In 2017 Unreal Tournament 4 got its last update, and since the game never was officially cancelled, the anxiety of the dedicated player base continuously grew.
 The developers who previously worked on Unreal Tournament 4 thus began work on Fortnite Battle Royale and the game has been continuously worked on since.
-Epic didn’t contract any studios or hired new developers for them to resume work on Unreal, so sadly the project didn’t really go anywhere.
-Epic’s developers were kept busy nonetheless, as Fortnite’s live service model would require them to keep constant momentum going, with more and more character models, animations, sound and features being added and tweaked in a steady pace continuously since 2017, which paid off, with Fortnite becoming not only a game, but a cultural phenomenon in part at the expense of the Unreal Tournament 4 community.
+Epic didn’t contract any studios or hire new developers for them to resume work on Unreal, so sadly the project didn’t really go anywhere.

 What left Unreal Tournament 4 fans with a bad taste in their mouth, also were various homage additions to other game properties which to a wider audience of people felt like neat little callbacks, but which to a subset of the Unreal community felt like salt was being rubbed into a wound, with facing world’s theme Foregone Destruction making its way into Fortnite under the name “Unreal Chill” and some of Unreal’s most iconic weapons making their way into Digital Extremes’ Warframe.
-In isolation those additions clearly weren’t intended to upset any players, in the case of Digital Extremes especially so, as the developer is just as responsible as Epic in turning Unreal Tournament into a household name.
-For some of the players however that love the most neglected entry into the Unreal Tournament series like myself, those additions felt bitter, which could have been avoided if Epic just cancelled the game in advance instead of letting us hang in a limbo of speculation.

 Unreal, Uncertainty and the Community #